takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

 - **Go Back:**
 It is a function for implement the back functionality.

-- **Menu:**
-This function is for displaying the consolidated list of menus in Navigation application.
-The application supplier need to display all the menu options in a single list when menu function is invoked.

 - **Select:**
 This function is for selecting the currently focused item of Navigation application.